Worcestershire may be a real gem to go to – and it’s just an hour’s drive from Birmingham.

-Whether you are fascinated by our naval history or not, this museum is an insightful, neat and wonderfully presented slice of local history.
+Whether you’re fascinated by our naval history or not, this museum is an insightful, neat and wonderfully presented slice of local history.

-The museum is wonderful – and so is the chapel.
-What’s more, the curatorship is excellent and really ensures a memorable visit.
+The museum is wonderful – then is that the chapel.
+What’s more, the curatorship is superb and really ensures a memorable visit.

-The items on display are rich and plentiful, while the venue’s old-world charm enchants and allows you to really step back in time.
+The items on display are rich and plentiful, while the venue’s old-world charm enchants and allows you to actually step back in time.

 Contact: +27 (021) 787 4686

 Address: SA Naval Museum, St George’s Street, Simon’s Town, Cape Town, Western Cape, South Africa.

 7 Hike to only Nuisance